Sync Frequency (Edge)

 Sync frequency and scheduling

-By default, Hevo syncs data from your Source with the Destination every hour.
-You can change the sync frequency while creating the Pipeline by selecting one of the values provided by Hevo or specifying a custom value; however, this value must not exceed 24 hours.
+By default, Hevo syncs data from your Source to the Destination every 6 hours.
+You can change the sync frequency while creating or editing a Pipeline by choosing a preset interval or entering a custom value.

 Set the Pipeline Sync Frequency

-Once the Pipeline is created, Hevo starts the Source connector job to ingest data according to the set frequency.
-If at the start of the following schedule, a previous job is in progress, Hevo skips initiating the ingestion job by an interval equal to the sync frequency.
+Once the Pipeline is created, Hevo starts the Source connector job to ingest data at the configured frequency.
+If a previous job is in progress at the start of the next scheduled run, Hevo skips the ingestion job for that run.

 The following is an example of a Pipeline configured to sync data every hour: